zuyd-projects/cyber-scope/windows-firewall-collector/README.md

 🚀 Running the Script
 	1. Open PowerShell as Administrator.
+	2. Navigate to the script’s location.
-	2. Execute the script:
+	3. Run the script:

-.\Monitor-Firewall.ps1
+.\MonitorFirewall.ps1

-	3. Press Ctrl+C to stop monitoring.
+	4. Press Ctrl + C to stop monitoring.

 ⸻

 ❗ Notes
-	•	Make sure firewall logging is not disabled by Group Policy.
+	•	Make sure firewall logging is not restricted by Group Policy.
-	•	IPv6 geolocation may be limited or less reliable.
+	•	The script only reads the last 200 log entries each cycle for performance.
-	•	All logs are stored locally; no sensitive data is transmitted.
+	•	All log data is stored locally and does not leave the system.

+⸻